safonoi/news-fetcher/README.md

 - Save pictures for articles if they exist.
 - Parse information about number of likes and reposts news in the social networks.
 - Use iconv library for convert encoding of the response.
+- Use pm2 process manager for keeping app alive